 Additional Recommended Texts:

-Executive Program in Dealer Development – Distance Learning with Private Tutoring by Walter J. McDonald
+Executive Program in Dealer Management – Distance Learning with Private Tutoring by Walter J. McDonald

 (Including 8 Required Textbooks)